shashichander009/flask-hr-project/README.md

 ### First Steps at the Website

-Click Register button and create an Admin.
+Click Sign Up button and create an Admin.

 Now go to add Employee and create an employee.
+Important points
+ *  Phone Number should be 10 digits
+ *  Salary can't be zero

 On the home page, you can find employee list.